 Approximate cost is $18,000 per year (LDS total for 3 semesters).
 Please check cost of attendance.

-a.)Scholarships for exceptional New Freshmen and Transfers are available in the amounts of half tuition and quarter tuition for one semesters.
-Click Here for further information.
+- Scholarships for exceptional New Freshmen and Transfers are available in the amounts of half tuition and quarter tuition for one semesters.

-b.)
-No additional application is necessary; applicants are reviewed based on the information on their CES application.
+- No additional application is necessary; applicants are reviewed based on the information on their CES application.

-d.)
+- Scholarship criteria includes: Academic excellence, spiritual preparation, leadership, declared major, school preference, recommendations from the priesthood leaders and their seminary teacher, and the application essays.
 Returning students may qualify for scholarships based on their GPA while attending BYUH before leaving on missions or for other purposes.
 Please click HERE for more information.

 - Returned Missionary scholarships are available on a limited basis on the recommendation of Mission Presidents and receipt of a voucher provided by the Mission President.
 Missionaries serving in the target area of the Pacific Islands and East Asia or missionaries from these countries serving anywhere in the world may be considered for this scholarship.
 Missionaries returning to BYU-H after their missions do not qualify.

+Our Housing Website has the answers to all your questions.
 Please note all freshman students are required to live in campus dorms.

 All international applicants will receive a DS-2019 for a J Visa.